Perry Adkisson: Early life and education

-Adkisson was born on his family's cotton/soybean farm in Blytheville, Arkansas.
+Adkisson was born 11 March 1929 on his family's cotton/soybean farm in Blytheville, Arkansas.
 He was the second of two children born to Robert and Imogene Adkisson.
 He graduated valedictorian from Armorel High School.

 Adkisson attended the University of Arkansas where he earned his bachelor's degree in agriculture in 1950 and a master's degree in agronomy in 1954.
 He received a doctorate in entomology from Kansas State University in 1956.
-He also did his postdoctoral studies at Harvard University.
+He also completed his postdoctoral studies at Harvard University.

+Career

 Army

 He was inducted into the U.S. Army in 1951 during the Korean War, and released from service in 1953, and returned to University of Arkansas to study for his master's degree.

-Career
+Professorship at Texas A&M

 After a short time teaching at the University of Missouri, he began his career as a professor of entomology at Texas A&M University in 1958.
-He later became head of the department, and went on to become chancellor of the A&M University System from 1986 until 1990.
-He also served as deputy chancellor, vice president for agriculture and renewable resources and the head of the Department of Entomology.
-He retired from Texas A&M in 1994.
-Adkisson was also named Regents of entomology, Chancellor Emeritus and Distinguished Emeritus.

-In 2001, he received a Doctor of Letters from Texas A&M for his work in IPM.

-Research
+He later became head of the department.

 As part of the Huffaker Project, a collaborative project between multiple universities and government agencies, Adkisson joined with Ray F. Smith of the University of California to further their similar research in the field of sustainable insect control, resulting in what is now known as integrated pest management.

-Bush Presidential Library Center

 Adkisson began working to have President George H.W.
 Bush and the U.S. National Archives to locate the presidential library on the campus of Texas A&M as soon as Bush was elected.
 Later, Adkisson was named as executive director of the Bush Presidential Library and the George H.W.
 Bush Presidential Library Foundation.

+Adkisson served as the chancellor of the A&M University System from 1986 until 1990.
+He also served as deputy chancellor, vice president for agriculture and renewable resources, and the head of the Department of Entomology.
+Adkisson was also named Regents of entomology, Chancellor Emeritus and Distinguished Emeritus.

+He retired from Texas A&M in 1994.
+In 2001, he received a Doctor of Letters from Texas A&M for his work in integrated pest management.